TheoOP/Evil-Hangman/README.md

 If the player correctly guesses the word, congratulate her.

 Ask if the user wants to play again and loop accordingly.

+I have also written my own set of 25 unit tests to check various conditions with in game functions and make sure they work well.